MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 localizationpriority: high
 ---

-# Create a Windows Information Protection (WIP) with enrollment policy using Microsoft Intune
+# Create a Windows Information Protection (WIP) with enrollment policy using the Azure portal for Microsoft Intune

 **Applies to:**